Dogs are a man’s or woman’s best friend, but which breeds are best with kids? Here are a few dogs the whole family is sure to love!

 Top Ten Dog Breeds for Kids

-Keep in mind: every family has unique situations that even the best dog breeds may not fit.
+Keep in mind that every family has unique situations that even the best dog breeds may not fit.
 It’s good to think about whether the dog is safe for all ages, their energy level, what care the dog needs, the age of dog you’re looking for, and if the dog gets along with other pets (if there are any).
 So without further ado, here are the top ten dog breeds for kids and families.

 These dog breeds have the affection and devotion needed for kids.
 With a sturdy build, the Bulldog is an excellent breed for kids who like to roughhouse.
 But, they’re not the best energetic dog and like to lay around the house.
 So if you want a dog that can run around with the kids, consider a different breed.
-Although the Bulldog is very loyal and friendly and pleasant with outside visitors and other pets.
+However, the Bulldog is very loyal and friendly, and pleasant with outside visitors and other pets.

-Note that Bulldogs need extra oral care, and snoring, wheezing, and some drooling may be a problem.
+Note that Bulldogs need extra oral care, and snoring, wheezing, and drooling may be a problem.
 Conversely, their coat requires minimal attention, and their small stature is ideal for families in apartments or small homes.
 Their average lifespan is around 8 to 10 years.

 #8 Bull Terrier